Instrument Demos

 The second video is an example of the capabilities of the pickups on my vibraphone - here, they are running through a NeuralDSP amp sim (Archetype: Plini).

-My marimba is a 5.0 concert marimba with rosewood bars, built by Coe Percussion.
+The instrument I have in my studio is a 5.0 octave concert marimba with Honduran rosewood bars, built by Coe Percussion.

 The video shown is my arrangement of “Fisherman’s Horizon”, from Final Fantasy VIII.
 This is a semi-chorale-style arrangement - marimba chorales are pieces where all the notes are rolled, resulting in a pleasing wall of resonance.